 King cakes are usually available to purchase beginning on Twelfth Night until Mardi Gras day.
 However, some bakeries have begun to sell them year round.
 For a list of where to purchase one or how to make one, see here.

 In New Orleans, there is no open container law.
 Grab a drink to go and hit the streets!
 Keep in mind, no glass bottles though.
 The plastic cups thrown at parades are great to put to use.
 If looking for a place to grab a beer or cocktail along the parade route, look no further than here.

 Mardi Gras is incredibly open and welcoming - it’s a citywide celebration of everything that makes New Orleans great.
-The LGBT community has put their own stamp on Mardi Gras with LGBT krewes, balls and organizations.
-The Bourbon Street Awards, named the most famous drag queen contest in America, takes place every Mardi Gras day and is a site to see!
-To be closer to the action, LGBT visitors may want to book accommodations in the French Quarter, Marigny or Bywater.
+The LGBT community has put their own stamp on Mardi Gras with LGBT krewes, balls, and organizations.
+The Bourbon Street Awards, named the most famous drag queen contest in America, takes place every Mardi Gras Day and is a sight to see!
+To be closer to the action, LGBT visitors may want to book accommodations in the French Quarter, Marigny, or Bywater.

 Locals grow up going to Mardi Gras--it is absolutely family-friendly!
 The Uptown section between Napoleon Avenue and Jackson Avenue is recommended for children.
 Although, there are some stands downtown at hotels that are suited for children as well.
 You can view our Mardi Gras for Families guide for more information.